 As a result of bringing the project to fruition, the country will be producing an additional 54 megawatts (MW) of energy through wind power.
 This development will prevent the emission of approximately 200,000 tons of CO2 per year into the atmosphere.

-Also, the use of wind energy in El Salvador will help reduce the nation’s dependence on imported fossil fuels and provide the country with greater stability in the price of energy and a greater diversification of El the national energy matrix.
+Also, the use of wind energy in El Salvador will help reduce the nation’s dependence on imported fossil fuels and provide the country with greater stability in the price of energy and greater diversification of the national energy power grid.

-The Tracia Network Corporation has indicated that the project does not have a specific sector to which the electricity will be supplied but that the energy generated will be delivered and distributed throughout the national electricity grid.
-The country-wide use of the power will benefit the entire nation.
+The Tracia Network Corporation has indicated that the project does not have a specific sector to which the electricity will be supplied but that the energy generated will be delivered and distributed throughout the national electricity system.
+The country-wide use of wind power will benefit the entire nation.

-Initially, the project’s investment estimate to generate wind energy in El Salvador was $73.23 million.
+Initially, the project’s investment estimated cost to generate wind energy in El Salvador was $73.23 million.
 “The amount of investment is considerable and contributes greatly to the country’s foreign direct investment statistics.
-This investment is a real example of the trust that El Salvador is generating at both the regional and international levels,” said the project manager.
+This project is a real example of the investor trust that El Salvador is generating at both regional and international levels,” said the project manager.

 The project has been completed despite COVID-related delays

-The Tracia Network Corporation’s management has indicated that, beyond the delivery of wind energy in El Salvador, it is open to future investments that aim to grow the region’s energy sector.
+The Tracia Network Corporation’s management has indicated that, beyond the delivery of wind energy in El Salvador, it is open to future investments that aim to grow the country and the region’s energy sector.

-PROESA is the entity of El Salvador’s government that aids and promotes the activities of Salvadorean exporters and works to attract foreign direct investment to the country.
+PROESA is the entity of El Salvador’s government that aids and promotes the activities of Salvadorean exporters and works to attract foreign direct investment to the nation.